ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Inspector Parameters

+ * **Smooths Position:** Whether or not to smooth the position of the pointer origin when positioning the pointer tip.
+ * **Max Allowed Per Frame Distance Difference:** The maximum allowed distance between the unsmoothed pointer origin and the smoothed pointer origin per frame to use for smoothing.
+ * **Smooths Rotation:** Whether or not to smooth the rotation of the pointer origin when positioning the pointer tip.
+ * **Max Allowed Per Frame Angle Difference:** The maximum allowed angle between the unsmoothed pointer origin and the smoothed pointer origin per frame to use for smoothing.
  * **Playarea Cursor:** An optional Play Area Cursor generator to add to the destination position of the pointer tip.
  * **Layers To Ignore:** The layers for the pointer's raycasts to ignore.
  * **Valid Collision Color:** The colour to change the pointer materials when the pointer collides with a valid object.
 Set to `Color.clear` to bypass changing material colour on valid collision.